xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 * make gratitude a daily habit

 ## Gamifying practice for long-term skill development
-Gamifying can help with long term acquisition and creates pressure which simulates more of how we feel on the course.
+Gamefying can help with long term acquisition and creates pressure which simulates more of how we feel on the course.
 Every session should have a goal.
 Tasks and challenges for learning are neither too easy or too hard (according to your skill level).